tobimori/kirby-dreamform/readme.md

 ## License

 Kirby DreamForm is not free software.
-In order to run it on a public server, you'll have to purchase a valid Kirby license & a valid plugin license.
-Plugin licenses are tied to Kirby licenses.
+In order to run it on a public server, you'll have to purchase a valid Kirby license & a valid DreamForm license.

 Copyright 2024 © Tobias Möritz - Love & Kindness GmbH